Education

 6 credits (CS)

-Student teaching at the primary level is designed to provide candidates opportunities to apply their knowledge, understanding, and skills in a way that has a positive impact on student learning.
-The student teaching component of the program provides the candidate with an increased responsibility for curriculum development and implementation, assessment of student learning, classroom management, collaboration with other professionals, work with parents, and all aspects of the classroom routine.
-Students will spend a total of seven weeks in an inclusive primary public school classroom engaged in supervised student teaching.
-Students will spend approximately 40 hours weekly on site, which includes a weekly seminar to support their continued growth in effectively teaching to the New York State Student Learning Standards.
-(Offered spring term) Prerequisites: Permission of Program Faculty, ED 131, ED 217, ED 320; Co-requisites: ED 312, ED 325, ED 350
+Student teaching in the Inclusive Early Childhood and Elementary Education Programs are designed to provide student teachers with opportunities to apply their knowledge, understanding, and skills in a way that has a positive impact on student learning.
+The student teaching component of the IECE and IEE programs provide student teachers with an increased responsibility for curriculum development and implementation, assessment of student learning, classroom management, collaboration with other professionals, work with parents, and all aspects of the classroom routine.
+IECE student teachers will spend a total of 7 full weeks in either a 1st or 2nd grade inclusive or self-contained supervised student teaching placement.
+IEE student teachers will spend a total of 7 full weeks in either a 1st or 2nd or 3rd grade inclusive or self-contained supervised student teaching placement.
+Both IECE and IEE student teachers will spend approximately 40 hours/week, M-F in their student teaching placements and attend a weekly seminar on campus that has been designed to support their continued professional growth and development.
+(Offered spring term) Prerequisites: ED 090, ED 091, ED 092, ED 093, ED 111, ED 111L, ED 131, ED 131L, ED 217, ED 320, ED 320L.
+Pre- or Co-requisites: ED 312, ED 350, ED 371.

-ED 411 Curriculum and Methods for Pre-Kindergarten and Kindergarten
+ED 411 Inclusive Pre-K and Kindergarten Curriculum and Methods

 4 credits